tapirbug/fernspielapparat/doc/Introduction.md

 names of states, indented by two spaces, with a colon at the end, in this case `hello:`.
-We then write down, each line indented by four spaces, a category of things where this state is _special_, in this case `speech:`, that is, we let the machine talk some text that we write down after the colon.
+We then write down, each line indented by four spaces, a category of things where this state is _special_, in this case `sounds:`, that is, we let the machine talk some text that we write down in the `sounds:` section below.

 You can write multiple lines of speech by starting with a `>` and then continuing for a few lines, indented by two more